This tutorial uses a dataset that contains Bitcoin blockchain data for

 The queries in this tutorial are suitable for graphing in Grafana.
 If you want to visualize the results of your queries, connect your Grafana account to the Bitcoin blockchain dataset.

 Create a target Timescale Cloud service.
+You need your connection details to follow this procedure.

-- Install self-managed Grafana, or sign up for Grafana Cloud
+- Install self-managed Grafana or sign up for Grafana Cloud.

 Log in to Grafana

-In your browser, log in to either :
+In your browser, log in to either:

 - Self-hosted Grafana: at